Brunch & Batter

 • Asparagus- Look for thick, tall stalks.
 It makes shaving the asparagus a breeze.
 Avoid the really thin stalks if you can.

-• Prosciutto.
-The saltiness of the prosciutto really compliments the raw asparagus.
+• Prosciutto- The saltiness of the prosciutto really complements the raw asparagus.

 • Olive oil- Combined with the lemon, it's the easiest dressing to make.

-• Lemon- You will use the zest and the juice.
+• Lemon- You'll use the zest and the juice.

-• Parmesan cheese- Shaved parmesan makes it ohh so fancy.
-Buy the parmesan in a block, and use a vegetable peeler to shave it fresh on top of the salad.
+• Parmesan cheese- Shaved Parmesan makes it oh so fancy.
+Buy the Parmesan in a block, and use a vegetable peeler to shave it fresh on top of the salad.

-• Almonds- I like sliced almonds the best, but you can use pistachios or walnuts.
+• Almonds- I like sliced almonds, but you can use pistachios or walnuts.

 • Salt and pepper- Kosher salt and freshly ground pepper to taste.